-All images below made with a conventional stereo microscope fitted with the Model SFA.
+All images below were made with a conventional stereo microscope fitted with the Model SFA.

 PIWI gene (marker for stem cells) labeled with FAM (fluorescein amidite).
 Specimens courtesy of Donald Von Kannon, laboratory of Dr. Wendy Beane, Western Michigan University.